 Because tourism is a question of social prestige, it is essential to be able to share one’s experience with one’s entourage via social networks, as traveling abroad.
 Publishing your experiences as a journal is therefore very attractive and many Chinese tourists go through Qyer, Wechat and Mafengwo.

-Meituan, find his restaurant
+Meituan, find a restaurant

 Let’s not forget that Chinese tourists practice primarily domestic tourism.
 Meituan allows travelers out of their provinces to geolocate nearby restaurants, evaluate their quality and even get good promotions on their meal.